Deep Time Series Models: A Comprehensive Survey and Benchmark: Basic Modules

 \subsubsection{Matrix Factorization}

-\whx{The above-mentioned two decomposition methods are proposed for univariate series or applied to multivariate series in a variate-independent way.
-Here, we discuss a factorization-based decomposition for multivariate series.} Specifically, many multivariate time series data in real-world scenarios can also be referred to as high-dimensional data.
-They can be formalized in the form of a matrix, whose rows correspond to variate and columns correspond to time points.
-Since variables in multivariate time series tend to be highly correlated, \whx{it can be possibly reduced to a more compact space}.
-Matrix factorization methods \cite{xiong2010temporal} work by decomposing the high-dimensional series data into the product of two matrices in a lower-dimensional latent space.
-For a multivariate time series $\mathbf{X} \in \mathbb{R}^{T\times C}$, as shown in Figure~\ref{fig:MF} the matrix can be \whx{approximated} by the multiplications of two lower rank embedding matrix, $\mathbf{X} \approx \mathbf{F}\widehat{\mathbf{X}}$, in which $\mathbf{F} \in \mathbb R ^ {k \times C}$, $\widehat{\mathbf{X}} \in \mathbb R ^ {T \times k}$ and $k$ is a hyperparameter.
+The aforementioned two decomposition methods primarily address univariate series or are applied to multivariate series in a variate-independent way.
+Here, we explore factorization-based decomposition that is particularly pertinent to multivariate time series.
+These high-dimensional data can be formalized as a matrix where rows represent variates and columns denote time points.
+Since variables in multivariate time series tend to be highly correlated, they can be reduced to a more compact space.
+Matrix factorization methods \cite{xiong2010temporal} achieve this by decomposing the high-dimensional series data into the product of two matrices in a lower-dimensional latent space.
+For a multivariate time series $\mathbf{X} \in \mathbb{R}^{T\times C}$, the matrix can be approximated by the multiplications of two lower rank embedding matrix, $\mathbf{X} \approx \mathbf{F}\hat{\mathbf{X}}$, in which $\mathbf{F} \in \mathbb R ^ {T \times k}$, $\hat{\mathbf{X}} \in \mathbb R ^ {k \times C}$ and $k$ is a hyperparameter.